ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 apply here.
 Since TURN can be run over this mechanism, implementors should review the security considerations in {{Section 21 of ?TURN=RFC8656}}.

-Since unextended UDP Proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
+Since unextended UDP proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
 The uncompressed context allows transporting datagrams to and